IAMAl/ChiselLivesMatter/How2Start_Chisel3/README.md

 }
 ```
 where ```_args_``` are arguments you defined in your class as a succeeded parameter(s) (option).
 You can do naming this object's name ```ProjectNameMain```, freely.
-SBT invokes the object ```ProjectNameMain```, and work with the "root" object.
+SBT invokes the object ```ProjectNameMain```, and works with the "root" object.
-This description is needed starting to generate HDL and to test on Chisel.
+This description is needed to start generating HDL and to test on Chisel.

 ### How to Compile Your Code
 Compiling on a terminal is simply as follows;
 ```
 sbt 'run'
 ```
-SBT will query which one you want to compile, then terminal notifies the list with number.
+SBT will query which one you want to compile, then the terminal notifies the list with the number.
-You need to tell through number.
+You need to tell through the number.

-Or, you can specify top class which will be top-module of HDL.
+Or, you can specify the top class which will be a top module of HDL.
 ```
 sbt 'runMain ProjectNameMain'
 ```